St Mark's Church, Newport: Recent years

 The area immediately around St Mark's has changed from residential to business, and the wider changes in church attendance meant that by 2013 there were fears that the church might have to close after the retirement of the then Vicar, Canon Andrew Willie.
 During Canon Willie’s incumbency the heating system was renewed, the church redecorated, masonry work refurbished and repointed where necessary, and the fine three manual organ by Conacher was rebuilt by Nicholson's of Malvern.
 Quilted banners depicting the life of St Mark were commissioned: these were designed and made by church members, Mr Terry Wooff (who was also a Lay Reader in the parish), his wife Ida, and Mrs Myrna Brown.
 They hang on the balcony.
-Plaques relating to the history of the City of Newport, which were in danger of being lost, were recovered and placed in the church.
+The church also contains plaques that were originally on the monument in St Woolos Cemetery to the victims of the Newport Docks disaster in 1909.
+These had been stolen and recovered, and placed in the church as a more secure home than the cemetery..

 The Church Hall on Queen's Hill was sold and the money raised, together with the proceeds of parish fundraising events, was used to revamp the interior of the church including provision of a buttery kitchen, secure vestry space and a meeting room.
 This work was completed in the summer of 2013.
 Canon Willie retired in 2013 but the church remained open for worship, and in 2014 the Revd Dr Paul Thompson was appointed.
 The parish went full circle by becoming joined again with the Cathedral and Canon Thompson built on the groundwork done by his predecessors.